kevjohnson/recipes/alfredo.md

 3. Slowly add hot pasta water to cheese mixture, whisking constantly.
 4. Add mixture to pasta pot, bring to boil over medium-high heat, stirring constantly.
 5. Add pasta and butter to pot, mix until ready.

+### Notes
+* Don't forget to add salt and pepper at the end you dumbass